Grace Dickinson | February 7, 2022, 11:38 AM CST

 You’ve actually recently increased wages and benefits for your employees.
 Can you share why this was important to you?

 We’ve always been Living Wage certified.
 And when we opened Cúrate, we always had this intention to grow our benefits year over year.
-Then when the pandemic hit, before we received RRF, we did eliminate a lot of benefits.
-Our team size shrunk so we got rid of health insurance, and we did a lot of scarcity, fear-based things because we had nothing to cover those losses.
+When the pandemic hit, before we received RRF, we did eliminate a lot of benefits.
+Our team shrunk so we got rid of health insurance, and we did a lot of scarcity, fear-based things because we had nothing to cover those losses.

 On top of that, we increased our PTO.
 We always offered one week in your first year, two weeks in your second year, and now we’ve added three weeks in your third year.
 When you’re in a committed job, you should have three weeks off.
 We also brought back our health insurance, and we added a benefit of paying 50% of a dental membership plan.
 All of that feels really good to us.

 We also added bereavement time off.
-We had a couple people lose some people this year – people need to be able to get time off, and be paid for that time, to take care of themselves.
+We had a couple people lose someone this year – people need to be able to get paid time off and take care of themselves.

 What have been your employees’ reactions?
 Has this helped retention?